ununlink/ununV2/README.md

 npm install
 ```

-If you are using VS Code you can open the folder by running `code .`.
-Or you can open the files in any text editor.
+If you are using VS Code you can open the folder by running `code .`
+You can also open the files in any text editor.

 > replace with your contract address and mint price: